xynzhere/ClearMic-Remaster/README.md

 # ClearMic *REMASTER* 🤍
-ClearMic Remaster is a revival of the classic ClearMic mod from the good ol days.
-This is not the same microphone enhancement found in other mod menus, it takes a different approach and focuses on delivering the cleanest, loudest and highest quality voice transmission possible.
+ClearMic REMASTER revives the classic ClearMic mod from back in the day.
+Unlike the microphone tweaks found in some mod menus, this takes a different approach and focuses on making your microphone sound as clean, loud, and natural as possible.

-## Features
+## What exactly does it do?

-_Configures the Opus encoder to use the highest quality bitrate settings available for improved voice clarity_
+_Uses higher Opus bitrate settings for clearer microphone quality_

-_Boosts microphone volume for a louder and more consistent output_
+_Boosts microphone output volume_

-_Reduces audio frame duration, resulting in lower latency, fewer compression artifacts, and smoother voice transmission_
+_Lowers audio frame duration for reduced latency and fewer compression artifacts_

-_Forces voice packets to be sent reliably, reducing audio dropouts caused by traditional shitty UDP delivery_
+_Sends audio packets reliably to reduce cutouts_

-_Completely removes the WebRTC DSP processing chain, disabling noise suppression, automatic gain control, and other voice filters that can cut out or distort loud microphones_
+_Disables WebRTC DSP processing (noise suppression, AGC, etc.) to prevent loud mics from sounding compressed/distorted or getting cut off_

-_Improves overall voice fidelity, making speech sound clearer, fuller, and more detailed_
+_Overall clearer and better microphone transmission_

 ##